 We get a lot of questions about whether or not it’s possible to get approved for a business card with very little business income.
 Unfortunately, the answer isn’t a straightforward one.
 Every bank has a different set of criteria and business income is just one of several factors they look at.

 Many business credit cards are personally guaranteed, meaning the bank will look at both your personal and business income combined.
 They will also look at your personal credit history, so if you have a good credit score and other income besides your small business, you’ll have a better chance of being approved.

 Banks can also consider your relationship with them.
 In my case, I’m sure it didn’t hurt to have had a 10+ year relationship with Chase already, and excellent payment history on multiple personal credit cards with them.

 Ultimately, the bank has the final say in whether you will be approved, and every lender has different approval criteria.
 So even though you may qualify at one bank, it doesn’t mean you’ll be eligible for a business card at another bank.

-Many banks will look at both your personal and business income when deciding whether to approve you for a business credit card.
-So even if you have a new business with little to no income, it is possible to get approved for a business card if you have other sources of income and a good credit score.
+In addition, many banks will look at both your personal and business income when deciding whether to approve you for a business credit card.
+So even if you have a new business with little to no income, it is possible to get approved for the top business cards if you have other sources of income and a good credit score.